 The Amargosa, whose name stems from the Spanish word for “bitter” (amargo), is located in a town called Death Valley Junction - population: less than 20, restaurants: 0, gas stations: 0, opera house: 1.

 Suffice to say, these are odd municipal statistics.
-The hotel is operating, and the shows continue at the opera house: Resident Marta Becket has staged dance and mime shows there since the late 1960s.
+The hotel is operating, and the shows continue at the opera house: Resident Marta Becket staged dance and mime shows there since the late 1960s up until her death in February, 2017.
 But beyond these maintained areas, Death Valley Junction is in a state of disrepair.

 Originally part of the Pacific Coast Borax company town, the Amargosa served as the miners’ recreation hall, where church services, movies, dances, funerals, and town meetings all took place starting in 1923.
 By 1925, the mining operation moved, and the town was left to be turned back into sand by the dessert.